Amarubowen/se_project_spots/README.md

 # Project 3: Spots

-A website designed for posting images along with whatever u with to describe them by.
+A website designed for posting images along with whatever you wish to describe them by.

 ## Description